drweb86/butil/help/Other/Incremented Backup Format.md

 - Folder with version contains files with random guids instead of names in 7z format.

 If encryption is used, then 7z encryption of headers and content is used.

+If encryption is used, state file is encrypted with specified password.
+Each stored file is encrypted with unique password stored in state file.

+Compression degrees are predefined for some formats.
+For other formats - ultra.